Summary

 Wikipedia

 Marcia Carolyn Kaptur (/ˈkæptər/ KAP-tər; born June 17, 1946) is an American politician serving as the U.S. representative from Ohio’s 9th congressional district.
-Now in her 21st term, she has been a member of Congress since 1983.
+Now elected into her 22nd term, she has been a member of Congress since 1983.

 A member of the Democratic Party, Kaptur is the longest-serving woman in congressional history (having surpassed Barbara Mikulski in 2023)[1] and the dean of Ohio’s congressional delegation.